onlyann/jwt-sample/README.md

 The `LoginMiddleware` is a naive implementation with hard-coded credentials for demo purposes.

 When the JWT authentication is stateless (like in this demo), the tokens can't be invalidated.
-For securiy reasons, their lifetime tends to be short.
+For security reasons, their lifetime tends to be short.

 When a token expires, the user needs to reauthenticate again.
 To prevent users from authenticating too often, some applications introduce *refresh tokens*.